et9719/weirdFacts/README.md

 1. A warning for a missing semicolon on line 96

-- To resolve this I went to line 96 and placed the semicolon where needed.
+- To resolve this, I went to line 96 and placed the semicolon where needed.

 2. It found two undefined variables, congrats on line 143 and tryAgain on line 146.

-- For both of these i worte a variable using getElementById to pull them from the html.
+- For both I wrote a variable using getElementById to pull them from the html.

 3. It found three unused variables, choices on line 20, restartBtn on line 27 and restart on line 153.